-If the skin lesion is suspicious of superficial spreading melanoma, it is best cut out (excision biopsy).
-A partial biopsy is best avoided, except in unusually large lesions.
-An incisional or punch biopsy could miss a focus of melanoma arising in a pre-existing naevus.
+If the skin lesion is suspicious of superficial spreading melanoma, it should be cut out (excision biopsy).
+A partial biopsy is best avoided, except in unusually large lesions where multiple punch biopsies may be required.
+A single incisional or punch biopsy could miss a focus of melanoma arising in a pre-existing naevus.

-The pathological diagnosis of melanoma can be very difficult.
-Histological features of superficial spreading melanoma in situ include the presence of buckshot (pagetoid) scatter of atypical melanocytes within the epidermis.
+The pathological diagnosis of melanoma can be difficult in very early lesions.
+Histological features of superficial spreading melanoma include the presence of buckshot (pagetoid) scatter of atypical melanocytes within the epidermis.
 These cells may be enlarged with unusual nuclei.
 Dermal invasion results in melanoma cells within the dermis or deeper into subcutaneous fat.

 Extra tests using immunohistochemical stains may be necessary.

 The pathologist's report should include a macroscopic description of the specimen and melanoma (the naked eye view), and a microscopic description.
 The following features should be reported if there is invasive melanoma.

 - Breslow thickness to the nearest 0.1 mm

 - Clark level of invasion

 - Margins of excision ie, the normal tissue around the tumour